Part 17: Ground-based SSA with EOIR

 3. Select the Basic - Definition page when the Properties Browser opens.

-4. Select EOIR for the Sensor Type.
+4. Select EOIR in the Sensor Type drop-down list.

 5. Click Apply to accept your change and to keep the Properties Browser open.

-Setting the spatial properties
+Setting the sensor's spatial properties

 1. Ensure the Spatial tab is selected on the Basic - Definition page.